PlatShiro/-AotDcSaver/README.md

 # -AottgDcDeny
-#Repository for manipulating iptables to handle RPC and spam
+#Repository for manipulating iptables to handle RPC and Event spam
 #Handled with blocking the port of the photon server room when packets are either too big or too many sent in mass intervals.
 #Keep bash script next to the executable